-My yoga practice during the spring season is focused on awakening vitality and reducing excess kapha.
+My personal practice during the spring season is focused on awakening vitality and reducing the symptoms of excess kapha dosha.
 To do this I will engage a more dynamic approach to practice with an emphasis on postures that create inner heat, open up the front and sides of the body, and increase prana or vital energy.
 Your yoga practice does not need to be long and involved to be effective, but it should be fairly active- think Sun Salutations over reclining poses.
-On a daily basis, I rarely practice for longer than 30-45 minutes at a time, but I weave kapha reducing postures into my flows so that I can draw alot of energy from my time on the mat.
+On a daily basis, I rarely practice for longer than 30-45 minutes at a time, but I weave kapha reducing postures into my flows so that I can draw a lot of energy from my time on the mat.
 Below are some of my favourite posture types to work with in my springtime yoga practice.

 Expressive Standing Poses